 Frequently Asked Questions: Indoor Mold

-Viera, FL—The Florida Department of Health (FDOH) in Brevard County (DOH-Brevard) has a list of Frequently Asked Questions to address some of the most common questions and concerns about indoor mold.
+Viera, FL — The Florida Department of Health in Brevard County (DOH-Brevard) addresses some of the most common questions concerning indoor mold.

 How can I tell if there is mold in my home?